mnajarro/Foreign-Assistance-Dashboard-Data-Processing/README.md

 # Foreign-Assistance-Dashboard-Data-Processing
 This repo provides transparency on how the USAID Foreign Assistance Dashboard Map data was processed and created.

-General updating process and data processing procedures for GeoCenter
+<b>General updating process and data processing procedures for GeoCenter</b>

 Full Foreign Assistance Dashboard Spreadsheet Processing
 1. Download Full Foreign Assistance Dashboard dataset and USAID Transaction dataset as excel